Managing Volunteers

 • Is the volunteering need ongoing or just for one specific time period?

 A call-out for Volunteers can then occur in community newsletters, radio stations, local newspapers, Facebook posts and notices in selected shops.
 Consideration should also be given to entering into a partnership with any existing community volunteer groups.
+It is worthwhile at this point to ask potential volunteers to register their interest through a formal process by completing a Registration Form.
+They should also be given a copy of the position description.

 Induction

 All volunteers should be offered appropriate information, training and resources to carry out their position description.
+This induction and training should consist of:

 • A guided tour of the venue